cabrown91/projectone/README.md

 <h1>README</h1>
-nonprofit crowdfunding app
+<h2>Nonprofit Crowdfunding App</h2>

 <b>Project One</b>
-The object of this project is to create a platform which allows nonprofits to post projects and/or events that they need funding for.
-Individuals are then able to give small, or large, donations to projects similarly to crowdfunding.
+<p>The object of this project is to create a platform which allows nonprofits to post projects and/or events that they need funding for.
+Individuals are then able to give small, or large, donations to projects similarly to crowdfunding.</p>

 <b> Technologies Used </b>
 <ul>HTML/CSS</ul>